Home

 - You should also be familiar with basic fitting in SasView.
 See the Spheres tutorial.

-- You should be able to plot data and adjust the scales (in a program of your own choice).
+- You should be able to plot SAS data and adjust the scales (in a program of your own choice).

 - You should be familiar with Shape2SAS.
 See the Spheres or the Shapes tutorial.